mongulu-cm/mtchoun-mouh/README.md

 ## How to contribute ?

-You noticed a problem or you want to suggest an improvement ?
+You noticed a problem, or you want to suggest an improvement ?
 Do not hesitate to open an issue :) !

 ## Contributors ✨